-• If you prefer to build AgsyHOL, Alt-Ergo, E, LEO-II, Satallax, or SPASS manually, or found a Vampire executable somewhere (e.g., http://www.vprover.org/), set the environment variable AGSYHOL_HOME, E_HOME, LEO2_HOME, SATALLAX_HOME, SPASS_HOME, or VAMPIRE_HOME to the directory that contains the agsyHOL, eprover (and/or eproof or eproof_ram), leo, satallax, SPASS, or vampire executable; for Alt-Ergo, set the environment variable WHY3_HOME to the directory that contains the why3 executable.
-Sledgehammer has been tested with AgsyHOL 1.0, Alt-Ergo 0.95.2, E 1.6 to 1.8, LEO-II 1.3.4, Satallax 2.2 to 2.7, SPASS 3.8ds, and Vampire 0.6 to 3.0.4Since the ATPs' output formats are neither documented nor stable, other versions might not work well with Sledgehammer.
-Ideally, you should also set E_VERSION, LEO2_VERSION, SATALLAX_VERSION, SPASS_VERSION, or VAMPIRE_VERSION to the prover's version number (e.g., "3.0").
+• If you prefer to build AgsyHOL, Alt-Ergo, E, LEO-II, Leo-III, or Satallax manually, set the environment variable AGSYHOL_HOME, E_HOME, LEO2_HOME, LEO3_HOME, or SATALLAX_HOME to the directory that contains the agsyHOL, eprover (and/or eproof or eproof_ram), leo, leo3, or satallax executable; for Alt-Ergo, set the environment variable WHY3_HOME to the directory that contains the why3 executable.
+Sledgehammer has been tested with AgsyHOL 1.0, Alt-Ergo 0.95.2, E 1.6 to 2.0, LEO-II 1.3.4, Leo-III 1.1, and Satallax 2.2 to 2.7.
+Since the ATPs' output formats are neither documented nor stable, other versions might not work well with Sledgehammer.
+Ideally, you should also set E_VERSION, LEO2_VERSION, LEO3_VERSION, or SATALLAX_VERSION to the prover's version number (e.g., "2.7").